 Visit this Farm to School Toolkit page on our network home website for resources on procuring local food, as well as a list of search engines and maps for locating food producers, CSAs, and farmers markets near you.

 Illinois Harvest of the Month is a flexible program and you can choose what parts you will take on as you undertake the program!
 Participants new to the program can take on some parts in Year 1, and then more in coming years.

-- Participate in two evaluations (two surveys sent by the Illinois Farm to School Network that ask simple questions about participation and how much local food you’ve been able to source)
+- Participate in two evaluations (two surveys sent by the Illinois Farm to School Network that ask simple questions about participation and how much local food you’ve been able to source or grow)

 What do registered participants get?

 - A seasonal calendar with featured food options for each of the four seasons in Illinois